A bull moose in summer in Algonquin Park.

 Algonquin Provincial Park

-Ontario’s oldest park is home to some of its most iconic wildlife, including moose.
-A guided safari trip by canoe to photograph moose in the wild is a once-in-a-lifetime experience.
+Ontario’s oldest park is home to some of the most iconic Canadian wildlife, including moose.

+A guided safari trip by canoe to photograph moose in Ontario is a once-in-a-lifetime experience.
 Join Voyageur Quest and professional photographer Rob Stimpson on a multi-day paddle through the northwest corner of Algonquin Park.
-Algonquin Adventure Tours also provides fully-guided canoe trips in the park.
+Algonquin Park Adventure Tours also offers fully guided canoe trips in this wildlife park.

 Location: Algonquin Provincial Park

-The Deer Yards
+The Deer Yard

 White-tailed deer are the most abundant deer species and can be spotted across the province.
 However, tens of thousands have traditionally congregated in the Loring-Restoule area, creating one of the largest herds in the province, known as the "Deer Yards."